Mark 1.7-8,

-Last time I dealt with
+Previously I dealt with

 But you might notice Luke describes John’s message to the religious folks as being directed towards everyone.
 Religious and irreligious alike.

-- 8 Fine then: Produce worthy fruits, from repentant people.
+8 Fine then: Produce worthy fruits,- from repentant people.

-- Don’t start to tell yourselves, ‘We have a father in Abraham’:
+- ‘We have a father in Abraham’:

-- 9 Plus, the axe lays at the root of the tree right now.
+9 The axe already lays at the root of the tree.- So every tree not producing good fruit

-- So every tree not producing good fruit is cut down and thrown into fire.”
+- is cut down and thrown into fire.”

-- 11 In reply John told them, “You who have two tunics: Share with those who don’t.
+11 In reply John tells them,- “You² who have two tunics:

-- You who have food: Do likewise.”
+- You² who have food:

-- John told them, “You could stop shaking people down, or stop accusing them falsely.
+- John tells them, “You² could stop shaking people down,

 - Be content with your paychecks.”